deis/workflow/src/installing-deis/installing-deis-workflow.md

 ## Install Deis Workflow

-Now that you have Helm installed an the Deish Chart Repository added, install Workflow by running:
+Now that you have Helm installed and added the Deis Chart Repository, install Workflow by running:

 ```
 $ helm install deis/deis --namespace=deis